minkphp/docs/guides/session.rst

     Mink is primarily designed to be used for testing websites.
 To allow you to browse and test error pages, the ``Session::visit`` method does not consider error status codes as invalid.
-It will not throw an exception in this case.
-You will need to check whether the response was a success or an error.
-It will only throw an exception when Mink cannot load the page (network error, ...).
-For cases, when driver does not support status code retrieval, it might be possible to assert text on the page itself to determine whether it is an error page or no.
+It will *not* throw an exception in this case.
+You will need to check the status code (or certain text on the page) to know if the response was successful or not.

 Interacting with the Page
 -------------------------